Wednesday, December 19, 2018

 Today, only overgrown scree is left.

 When liberated and back in his castle, he told his brother to proceed with the plans for a market while he went to war again.
-Bertold imposed that Konrad models the market's charter according to Cologne's municipal law.
+Bertold required that Konrad model the market's charter on Cologne's municipal law.
 This original document, dated 1120, is regarded as Freiburg's foundation charter.

 Already ninety-eight years later, the dynasty of the Dukes of Zähringen died out.
 Bertold V, who had started Freiburg's Munster church around the year 1200, was buried in the same building in 1218.
-Bertold V was the last Zähringer, for he only had two surviving daughters, Agnes and Anna, whose husbands not only quarreled over the heritage between each other but with King Friederich II too.
+Bertold V was the last Zähringer, for he had only two surviving daughters, Agnes and Anna, whose husbands not only quarreled with each other over the inheritance but also with King Friedrich II.
 Eventually, Egino of Urach, Agnes' husband, inherited the Breisgau and its city and subsequently called himself Count of Freiburg.

 For those who like to read German, here is the link to an illustrated history of the House of Zähringen.